Measure the stair and purchase the stair railing

 Photo 2: Close-up

 Start by finding and marking studs.
-In order to be safe, stair rails must be anchored securely to the wood framing behind the drywall or plaster.
+In order to be safe, handrails for stairs must be anchored securely to the wood framing behind the drywall or plaster.
 Here are a few tips for locating the studs.
 Start by inspecting the skirt board to see if you can detect a pattern of nails that may indicate studs.
 Then use a stud finder to verify the locations.
 Most studs are 16 in. on center, so once you find one, you can try measuring horizontally to locate the next one.
 When you find a stud, mark it with a strip of masking tape (Photo 1).
 We used blue tape for photo clarity, but easy-to-remove (low tack) masking tape would be a better choice to avoid damaging the paint or wallpaper.
 Mark every stud along the stairs plus one beyond the top and bottom risers.
 You’ll decide later which ones to use.
 Studs aren’t always where you want them.
 If no stud is available at the top, use metal toggle anchors to mount the bracket under the short horizontal section of rail.
 If the wall ends close to the top or bottom step, you won’t be able to extend the rail.
 Instead simply return it to the wall.

-In addition to finding the studs, you have to make marks at the top and bottom of the stairway to indicate the handrail height of the rail above the stairs.
+In addition to finding the studs, you have to make marks at the top and bottom of the stairway to indicate the standard railing height of the rail above the stairs.
 To meet building code requirements, the stair railing should be mounted so that the top of the handrail height is 34 to 38 in. above the front edge of the stair nosings.
 We chose 36 in.
 Photo 2 shows how to find this handrail height point at the top of the stair.
 Repeat the handrail heigh process on the bottom step.
 Later you’ll align the top of the rail with these handrail height marks and locate the rail brackets (Photo 7).
 Then you’ll use the mark at the top to position the rail before you attach it to the brackets (Photo 7, close-up).

 Cut the rail to length and fit the joint